Skip to content

 V

-All vertices as a tuple.
+All vertices as an immutable tuple.

 Returns: